neophob/wpc-emu/BUGS.md

 Error: INVALID_WRITE_SUBSYSTEM_0xbfc2 {"offset":16322,"subsystem":"system"} 1
 ```

-- Crash with the hurrican pinball - jackpot ("the wheel"), end of 2x, 3x or 5x bonus
+- Crash with the hurricane pinball - jackpot ("the wheel"), end of 2x, 3x or 5x bonus
 - DMD is messes up after the bonus selection
 - Guess its related to timing